Azure/azure-openapi-validator/docs/path-for-resource-action.md

 ## How to fix the violation

-Fix the path for resource action as one of the following patterns:
+Fix the path for resource action to match one of the following patterns:

 ```json
 "/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.MyNameSpace/Action"